LassoSoft/LassoGuide/lasso_guide_source/operations/authentication.rst

    This method adds a new user to the system.
 A username and password must be supplied.
 An optional enabled and comment parameter can be provided.
 The ``-realm`` keyword controls which realm the user is placed in.
-The default is 'Lasso Security'.
+The default is "Lasso Security".
 The user's information record is returned.
-This is a map object containing the user's: id, name, enabled, comment, email, real_name and realm.
-Note: the ``email`` and ``real_name`` fields are not utilized at this time.
+This is a map object containing the user's id, name, enabled, comment, email, real_name and realm.
+Note: the "email" and "real_name" fields are not utilized at this time.

 .. member:: security_registry->addUserToGroup(userid::integer, groupid::integer)